About the Regional Event Fund

 For further information on Destination Networks click here.

-Please review grant guidelines for the types of projects not funded under this stream.
+Please review grant guidelines for the types of projects not funded under this grant.

 What you can apply for